What is the Best Deck Stain for Pressure-Treated Wood? (2023)

 1. DEFY Extreme Semi-Transparent Wood Stain

 It’s also water-based and VOC-compliant, making it safer and more eco-friendly than many other stains.
-We tested it on outdoor surfaces like benches and porches, and it still offers superior protection and durability.
+I tested it on outdoor surfaces like benches and porches, and it still offers superior protection and durability.

 2. Seal-Once Nano+Poly Penetrating Wood Sealer